After Kashmiri Pandits heartwarming wishes on Eid, Muslims reciprocate on Kheer Bhawani

 The newfound bonding between the two communities, bound by a shared culture and separated only by religion, is reminiscent of the pre-militancy days in the Kashmir Valley before 1989.

 “I vividly remember when the situation was peaceful.
 I live in a lane at Chanapora (in Srinagar), where almost every house belonged to the Pandits and only a few to Muslims.
 There was so much love and brotherhood in those days.
-We used to live like a family; Pupa, Kaki, Buel (a person with blue eyes), Rajae, Sundur, Beti, all these were our neighbours,” says Javeed Shah, a Srinagar resident, in chaste Kashmiri in an endearing video.
+We used to live like a family,” said Javeed Shah, a Srinagar resident, in chaste Kashmiri in an endearing video.

-The annual Mela Kheer Bhawani is the biggest Hindu festival in Jammu & Kashmir after the Amarnath Yatra.
-But this year, the celebrations are muted because of the raging coronavirus disease (Covid-19) outbreak.
+The annual Mela Kheer Bhawani is the biggest Hindu festival in Jammu and Kashmir after the Amarnath Yatra.
+But this year, the celebrations are muted because of the raging coronavirus pandemic.
 Eid, too, couldn’t be celebrated because of strict compliance of social distancing norms due to the pandemic.
-Thousands of Kashmiri Pandits from J&K and outside visit every year to pray at the temple of Kheer Bhawani that houses Hindu goddess Ragnya Devi at Tulmulla village in Ganderbal, about 27 kilometres away from Srinagar.
+Thousands of Kashmiri Pandits from J&K and outside visit every year to pray at the temple of Kheer Bhawani that houses Hindu goddess Ragnya Devi at Tulmulla village in Ganderbal, about 27km away from Srinagar.

 “Mubarak to you on the big occasion of Tulmulla (the place where Kheer Bhawani temple is located).
 May you always smile and be happy,” greets Dr. Ommid in a video.